-In summary, a certain amount of creosote is inevitable and must be lived with.
+In summary, a certain amount of creosote is inevitable.
 Regular inspection and cleaning is the solution.
 The use of dry, seasoned wood and ample combustion air will help to minimize the buildup.
+Excessive creosote build-up can cause a chimney fire